Loki-Astari/loki-astari.github.io/source/_posts/2016-03-12-vector-resize.markdown

 footer: true
 subtitle: C++ By Example
 author: Loki Astari, (C)2016
 description: C++ By Example.
-The Vector
+The Vector Part 3.
+Because resizing a vector is expensive; the standard vector class uses exponential growth to minimize the number of times that the vector is resized.
+A technique we copied in this version.
+But every now and then you still need to do resize the internal buffer.
 ---
 Because resizing a vector is expensive; the `std::vector` class uses exponential growth to minimize the number of times that the vector is resized.
 A technique we copied in this version.
 But every now and then you still need to do resize the internal buffer.